 Whenever I flick through a pamphlet filled with photographs of Fukushima, there is a certain photo that makes everyone go “oooooooooooh”: the photo of Ouchi-juku.

-It just so happened to begin snowing for the first time this winter on the day that we visited Ouchi-juku, which gave the whole day an exciting atmosphere.
+It just so happened to begin snowing for the first time this winter on the day that I visited Ouchi-juku, which gave the whole day an exciting atmosphere.

-Having arrived in Ouchi-juku, I understood from one glance what everyone loves about it.
+Upon arriving, I understood from one glance what everyone loves about Ouchi-juku.

 During the Edo period (1603-1868), Ouchi-juku was used as a post town, used by feudal lords, travelers and passersby as a place to stop for the evening and rest their weary feet.
 The streets are incredibly well-preserved, and a large amount of care and attention goes into keeping the town looking as it did hundreds of years ago.

 Although there are a number of giftshops in this area, don’t let that fool you into thinking that the look is all that is left of the traditional life style of Edo period Japan.
 Many of the buildings are still inhabited by local families; some of whom allow guests to stay as a guesthouse.
 Moreover, a number of the on-site restaurant staff provide the same home-made, local food for day visitors as they would for their overnight guests.

 The route that runs through Ouchi-juku is called the Kaido Route, which continues from Imai in Tochigi all the way to Aizu Wakamatsu.
 This makes it really easy to imagine a travel route going through Nikko, to Ouchi-juku, and finishing in Aizu Wakamatsu City.

 A wonderful view of the whole of Ouchi-juku can be seen from the top of a hill, near a local shrine.
 The walk to the top takes around 3 minutes, but the stairs can be slippy during wet or snowy weather, so take care!